Professional instructor certification for pilots pursuing airline, instructional, and long-term aviation careers.

 That is what this institution was built to do.

-Flight Instructor Certification as a Unified Professional Track
+Instructor Certification as a Professional Track

 CFI, CFII, and MEI are often treated as individual ratings or optional add-ons.